mboljen/cropdetect/README.md

 $ cropdetect [-s skiptime] [-t scantime] videofile
 ```

 `croptdetect` will skip `skiptime` seconds from the beginning and parse `scantime` seconds of the file `videofile` in order to detect potential black margins.
+The expected unit is seconds.
 The default of `scantime` is 5 percent of the total duration of the video.
 The default of `skiptime` is 2 percent of the total duration of the video.

 ## Contributing